'I love the interdisciplinary nature of Communication Disorders...'

 ‘Last but not least, I enjoy the social aspect of my studies.
 A degree and research in Communication Disorders require contacts with different populations.’

 ‘I believe that New Zealand is one of the best places for adventurous people like me.
 I have travelled to different countries around the world but none of them were as beautiful as New Zealand.
 Kiwis have always been kind, hospitable and supportive which made New Zealand my home away from home.
-I am extremely happy to have had the opportunity to live in Christchurch and experience the natural beauties of New Zealand.
+I was extremely happy to have had the opportunity to live in Christchurch and experience the natural beauties of New Zealand.

-‘I also enjoy the international environment at UC.
+‘I also enjoyed the international environment at UC.
 There have always been a great number of international students on campus which makes UC a perfect place to learn about different cultures and make international friends.
 Apart from academic success, the student support team at UC cares about students’ lives and well-being.
 I have had the most memorable moments of my life during my three years of PhD studies in New Zealand.’

 After completing her PhD, Maryam sought a postdoctoral position to pursue training in neuroscience approaches related to the study of language and cognition.
 She later started working as a postdoctoral fellow in the Cognitive Recovery lab at Georgetown University Medical Centre in Washington D.C.